150th meridian east

 The meridian 150° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Asia, the Pacific Ocean, Australasia, the Southern Ocean, and Antarctica to the South Pole.

-The 150th meridian east forms a great circle with the 30th meridian west.
+The 150th meridian east forms a great ellipse with the 30th meridian west.

-This is the exact middle of the Australian Eastern Standard Time Zone, where the sun rises at 6am and sets at 6pm precisely every equinox.
+This is the exact middle of the World Time Zone UTC+10:00, where the sun rises at approximately 6am and sets at 6pm every equinox.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 150th meridian east passes through: